Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 	- Mesh and other hardware idea and Status
 	- Next steps and plan
 	- Klagenfurt Visit
-2. DA presentation fo Lyuqiao
+2. DA presentation for Lyuqiao
 3. Email Sec. of Christian Bettstetter
 4. Find apartment
+5. PhD rebuttal letter
+6. dronnect paper (V1 : by 4th November) (V2: by 10th November) submission by 11th November
+7. Support FMC Review submission
+8. Restart Work with Roshan - Paper
+9. Omnet++ Day with Lyuqiao
+10. ROS2 with lyuqiao